Sat. October 4th 7:30

 Join us for an evening with Rob Flax's Boom Chick Trio!

-“Hotshot swing, crackerjack instrumentals, superb harmonies & hysterical stagecraft” —The Folk Project
+“Hotshot swing, crackerjack instrumentals & superb harmonies." —The Folk Project

 Rob Flax possesses a rare combination of skills: he is an award-winning virtuoso violinist, classically trained but known for his jazz and improvisational pyrotechnics and irresistible grooves; he is also a powerhouse vocalist, capable of silky crooning a la Nat King Cole or visceral Chicago blues shouts.Rob has performed nationally and internationally with groups of many different styles, sharing the stage with artists such as B.B.
 King, Tower of Power, Trans Siberian Orchestra, Jacob Collier, and many others.